Deciding to Remodel Your Kitchen

 Coordination is King in the Kitchen

 As you are considering coordination of the kitchen, keep in mind color schemes and making everything match - but not match too much.
-Many times designers do a 60-30-10 color scheme to keep it in the same realm but to still switch up what colors there are.
+Many times designers do a 60-30-10 color scheme to keep it in the same realm.

-This means the main color is 60 percent of the room, 30 percent is a complementary color and 10 percent is a detailed color for trim and accents.
-The floors may not need to match the color scheme completely but making sure it’s a shade of one of the colors or at least doesn’t clash is important.
+This means the primary color is 60 percent of the room, 30 percent is a complementary color and 10 percent is a detail color for trim and accents.
+The floors may not need to match the color scheme entirely but making sure it’s a shade of one of the colors or at least doesn’t clash is essential.

 Neutrality for items that aren’t as easily interchangeable or that take up a big portion of the kitchen is also smart, as if you decide to redecorate, that bit item won’t be as much of a hassle and likely can work with whatever new room colors you choose.